nwoltman/string-natural-compare/README.md

 ### Fast and Robust

-This module uses an extremely performant and robust algorithm to compare alphanumeric strings.
+This module uses a performant and robust algorithm to compare alphanumeric strings.
 It does not convert numeric substrings into JavaScript numbers, so it can compare strings containing very large numeric substrings (i.e. exceeding what can be contained in a 64-bit integer).
 The algorithm has been optimized to be very fast, even when a [custom alphabet](#custom-alphabet) has been configured.

 + [jsPerf - natsort()](http://jsperf.com/natsort/2)
 + [jsPerf - natsort() with custom alphabet](http://jsperf.com/natsort-custom-alphabet)